vega/altair/doc/user_guide/internals.rst

-With a bit more effort and some judicious copying and pasting, we can manually convert this into more idiomatic Altair code for the same chart, including constructing a Pandas dataframe from the data values:
+With a bit more effort and some judicious copying and pasting, we can manually convert this into more idiomatic Altair code for the same chart, including constructing a pandas dataframe from the data values:

 .. altair-plot::